Harmonic Mobile Manipulation: Related Work

 \section{Related Work}

 \mypara{Embodied AI Benchmark.} Over the past few years, a variety of standard benchmarks have emerged to assess progress in the field of embodied AI.

-These benchmarks primarily focus on high-level planning and scene understanding skills of agents, encompassing tasks such as object navigation \cite{ai2thor,deitke2022procthor, habitatchallenge2023, yadav2022habitat, habitat19iccv}, point navigation, and house rearrangement~\cite{yenamandra2023homerobot, puig2023habitat, ehsani2021manipulathor, gan2021threedworld}.
-In these benchmarks, the interaction with the physical world is generally restricted to basic pick-and-place operations.
+These benchmarks primarily focus on high-level planning, scene understanding, and basic interaction tasks like object navigation and house rearrangement~(\cite{ai2thor,deitke2022procthor, habitatchallenge2023, yadav2022habitat, habitat19iccv, yenamandra2023homerobot, puig2023habitat, ehsani2021manipulathor, gan2021threedworld}) and generally limit physical world interactions to straightforward pick-and-place actions.
 Deitke et al.\cite{deitke2022procthor} have created diverse houses for training embodied agents to navigate through various everyday scenes.
-Yenamandra et al.~\cite{yenamandra2023homerobot} evaluate open vocabulary mobile manipulation, particularly focusing on the picking and placing of objects.
 Li et al.\cite{li2022behaviork} tackles various household tasks using predefined motion primitives.
 In contrast to these benchmarks, our work extends beyond simple pick-and-place tasks.
 Our robot is designed to perform complex mobile manipulations, requiring tight coordination between navigation and manipulation.

-\mypara{Robotics Manipulation.} In the field of robotic manipulation, research has predominantly focused on two areas: tabletop manipulation with a fixed robot base \cite{yu2019meta, gu2023maniskill2, mu2021maniskill, brohan2023rt1, brohan2023rt2, generalpatternmachines2023} and simple mobile manipulation within constrained environments \cite{mu2021maniskill, urakami2022doorgym, bahl2022human, pari2021surprising}.
-Specifically, Mu et al.\cite{mu2021maniskill} have developed benchmarks for straightforward mobile manipulation tasks in open spaces.
+\mypara{Robotics Manipulation.} In robotic manipulation, the focus has traditionally been on either fixed-base tabletop tasks or elementary mobile manipulations in controlled environments~(\cite{yu2019meta, gu2023maniskill2, mu2021maniskill, brohan2023rt1, brohan2023rt2, generalpatternmachines2023, urakami2022doorgym, bahl2022human, pari2021surprising}).
+Mu et al.\cite{mu2021maniskill} have developed benchmarks for straightforward mobile manipulation tasks in open spaces.
 Gu et al.\cite{gu2023rttrajectory} have demonstrated how robots can clean tables using imitation learning in a tabletop setup.
-Urakami et al.\cite{urakami2022doorgym} have created benchmarks for door-pulling tasks in restricted laboratory settings.
-Recent studies \cite{bahl2022human, pari2021surprising} have shown how mobile robots can operate small closet doors by mimicking human actions.
-Our work, however, goes beyond the constraints of simple tabletop scenarios or limited base movement.
-We address more complex tasks that require active navigation within the environment, such as approaching and manipulating doors while in motion.
+While some works have explored basic mobile manipulations, such as door opening in lab settings \cite{urakami2022doorgym}, our efforts extend to more dynamic tasks requiring the robot to actively navigate and interact with its environment, pushing the boundaries of traditional mobile manipulation research.